Mark A. Sheridan, Ph.D., Vice Provost for Graduate and Postdoctoral Affairs Dean, Graduate School

 Texas Tech University has been fortunate to attract sizeable numbers of highly qualified and talented international students.
 Recognizing the difficulties involved in moving from their home countries and home schools to a new environment and new scholarly procedures and expectations, the Office of Graduate Admissions is committed to helping international students in this important transition.

 All applicants who are not U.S. citizens or immigrant permanent residents are considered international applicants.
 International students must have a visa type which allows for academic study.
 Undocumented immigrants are eligible to apply for graduate admission consideration and must apply as international applicants.
-All application materials must be submitted through the Applicant File Upload Site, located at https://goo.gl/zXgI9T.

-An applicant must submit an official transcript from each college or university attended, including transcripts/marksheets for each semester.
+If admitted, an applicant must submit an official transcript from each college or university attended, including transcripts/marksheets for each semester.
 An applicant who, because of current enrollment, cannot provide final transcripts at the time of application must submit transcripts of all completed study.
 Consideration may then be given for tentative admission upon the condition that final transcripts are provided within the initial semester of enrollment at Texas Tech.
 Applicants must submit at least six (6) semesters of coursework to be eligible for admission consideration.